Ear Center: Long-Term Hearing Results with the Kraus K-Helix Prostheses

 3. Incus elongated with cement; capitulum created 4.
 Cement applied to incus; microdots applied to capitulum

-2. Closure of Air-Bone Gap in number of dB = combined total 9 dB
+3. Closure of Air-Bone Gap in dB = (Preoperative ABG - Postoperative ABG)

-4. Change in Speech Reception Threshold (SRT) in dB = combined 24 dB increase
+5. Change in Speech Reception Threshold (SRT) in dB = 26 dB

-5. Change in Word Recognition Scores (WRS) in % dB = combined 15% improvement
+6. Change in Word Recognition Scores (WRS) in % dB = 5% increase

 - Blue = baseline intact ossicular chain prior to disarticulation